 Many centers are beginning to have patients use a Deep Inspiration Breath Hold (DIBH) to move the heart away from the breast during therapy.
 However, achieving this can be challenging².
 Patients breathe in different ways at different times, and may arch their back to simulate a deep breath in.
 These different movements can appear similar to a patient’s true breath hold, but do not necessarily separate the heart from the breast.

 A recent study³ showed that AlignRT + DIBH effectively prevented radiation-induced abnormalities in blood flow to the heart.
 Of the breast cancer patients treated, 0% showed these abnormalities after six months.
 This compares to a previous study without AlignRT or DIBH, where 27% of patients showed new abnormalities in blood flow to the heart 6 months after radiation therapy⁴.
-Additionally, there are 10 publications demonstrate the accuracy of the technique.
+Additionally, there are more than 10 publications that demonstrate the accuracy of the technique.

 Data⁵,⁶ suggests that SGRT in SRS gives similar patient outcomes, with better patient comfort and fast treatment times, compared to other commonly-used, more invasive technologies.

 Two studies suggest AlignRT can deliver the same clinical outcomes as more invasive procedures, with increased patient comfort and fast treatment times.

 SGRT offers many benefits in pediatrics, including enhancing setup, avoiding tattoos and reducing the need for general anaesthetic in children.

 What is The SGRT Community?

 - The SGRT Community mission is to facilitate a radiation oncology peer-to-peer environment of clinical professionals working together to adopt and promote best practice of SGRT across all applicable indications to ensure quality patient care.